run-ai/docs/docs/Administrator/integration/mlflow.md

 ### Preparations

 * Edit `kubernetes_config.json`.
-Set "kube-context" to the name of the Kubernetes context.
+    * Set `kube-context` to the name of the Kubernetes context.
 You can find the name by running `runai list clusters` or `kubectl config get-contexts`.
+    * Set `repository-uri` to a repository and name of a docker image that will be used by MLflow.
+Your local machine needs permissions to be able to push this image to the docker registry.
 * Edit `kubernetes_job_template.yaml`.
 Set the value of `namespace` to `runai-<name of Run:AI project>`.
 Note the last line which adds the Run:AI scheduler to the configuration.

 ### Running
-* Perform `docker login` if required
+* Perform `docker login` if required.
 * Run:

 ```